What Is Rhubarb? (And How Do You Cook it?)

 Either cut off the stalk at the very base of the plant, or pull it at the base with a twisting motion until it comes away.
 You can harvest a few stalks at a time and let the rest mature.
 The older the plant, the more stalks it will grow.

 Different varieties of rhubarb will be deep crimson, rosy pink, or even pink-streaked green when fully ripe.
 If you're selecting rhubarb in the grocery store or farmers' market, choose stalks that are firm and blemish-free.
 Don't buy stalks that are limp, shriveled, or spotted brown.
-Rhubarb stalks are stringy like celery, but they break down during cooking, so de-stringing is not necessary.

 Wrap fresh rhubarb in plastic, put it in the refrigerator, and don't wash it until you're ready to use it.
 Rhubarb will keep for up to a week if you store it carefully.